 Revenues for assumed annuity products include surrender charges assessed against policyholder account balances in future periods.
 Interest sensitive and index product benefits related to annuity products include interest credited or index credits to policyholder account balances pursuant to accounting by insurance companies for certain long-duration contracts.
 The change in fair value of the embedded derivatives for fixed index annuities equals the change in the difference between policy benefit reserves for fixed index annuities computed under the derivative accounting standard and the long-duration contracts accounting standard at each balance sheet date.
-As the effective date of the coinsurance with funds withheld reinsurance agreement with AEILIC was December 31, 2021, no such revenues or costs were recognized during 2021.
+There were \$1.9 million of surrender charges recognized during 2022.
+There were no such charges recognized during 2021.